SvenSchneiderDVAG/wikr/README.md

 # wikr

-wikr is a simplecommand line tool that provides quick summaries of Wikipedia articles in German or English.
+wikr is a simple command line tool that provides quick summaries of Wikipedia articles in German or English.

 ## Features